Purvansha022609/Pointer-Operations/README.md

 **Call by Reference**

-|01| Define a function that takes a pointer as a parameter.
+1.Define a function that takes a pointer as a parameter.

-|02 |Inside the function, you can access and modify the value at the memory location pointed to by x.
+2.Inside the function, you can access and modify the value at the memory location pointed to by x.
 Changes made to *x will affect the original variable from the calling code.

-|03| Call the function from your main program and pass the address (pointer) of the variable you want to modify.
+3.Call the function from your main program and pass the address (pointer) of the variable you want to modify.

 These algorithms demonstrate how to implement call by value and call by reference using pointers in C++.
 Remember that in the call by value method, a copy of the argument is passed to the function, while in the call by reference method using pointers, the function receives the address of the original variable, allowing it to modify the original variable.